LouisMazel/maz-ui/apps/docs/docs/helpers/date.md

 ---
-title: date
+title: formatDate
-description: The module date is a function that formats date
+description: The module formatDate is a function that formats dates with the native api [Intl.DateTimeFormat](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat) from browsers and Node.js
 ---

 # {{ $frontmatter.title }}